IIT-EnergySystemModels/openTEPES/doc/rst/index.rst

 The **openTEPES** model has been developed at the `Instituto de Investigación Tecnológica (IIT) <https://www.iit.comillas.edu/index.php.en>`_ of the `Universidad Pontificia Comillas <https://www.comillas.edu/en/>`_.

-It is integrated in the `open energy system modelling platform  <https://openenergymodels.net/>`_ helping modelling Europe's energy system.
+It is integrated into the `open energy system modelling platform  <https://openenergymodels.net/>`_, helping model Europe's energy system.

 It has been used by the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)** to analyze the electricity sector in the latest Spanish `National Energy and Climate Plan (NECP) 2023-2030 <https://energia.gob.es/_layouts/15/HttpHandlerParticipacionPublicaAnexos.ashx?k=64347>`_ in June 2023.